SECOND HOMES ARE DRIVING THE COVID-19 HOUSING BOOM

 Things to Consider When Looking For Your Second Home

-If you’ve been toying with the idea of buying a second home, now could be a good time to do it.
-Interest rates are still low, and if you get to work quickly, your family could enjoy a new vacation home for the holidays.
+If you’ve been toying with the idea of buying a second home, now is the perfect time to do it.
 Whether you’re dreaming of paradise or profit, follow these four steps to a smart investment:

 1) Scout the market

-Start the search for a second home by finding a real estate agent to work with.
-Take note of the agent’s track record, because this can tip you off to superstar agents nearby and whether they’re a fit for your needs.
+Once you have a good idea about the market, take the next step to start the search for a second residence and find a real estate agent to work with.
+In Santa Barbara and Montecito, that agent is me.
+If you’re searching for a second home outside the Santa Barbara area, be sure to take note of the agent’s track record, because this can tip you off to superstar agents.
+By checking their testimonials, you can figure out whether they’re a fit for your needs.

 And, with more than 25 years in the industry and an eye for the long-term value of the property, I’ll also fill you in on historical prices and how comparable sales have fared, as well as resale prospects.

 2) Gauge your return

 Second-home buyers nowadays are more geared to enjoying their property rather than flipping it for a quick return on investment.